briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 #### Subvolume Layout

-Before we start mounting things, we should figure out how we want to lay out our [subvolumes].
+Before we start mounting things, we should figure out how we want to lay out our btrfs [subvolumes] (if you aren't using btrfs, you can skip this section).
 Subvolumes act as directory-like mount points that maintain their own file tree even though they are all part of the same file system.
 Most usefully for us, subvolumes support snapshotting.
-In btrfs, a [snapshot] is just a subvolume that starts off with the same file tree of another subvolume.
-Once the snapshot is created, its file tree is modified independently of the original subvolume e.g. writes to one subvolume will not affect files in the other.
+In btrfs, a [snapshot] is just a subvolume that starts off with the file tree of another subvolume.
+Once the snapshot is created, its file tree is modified independently of the original subvolume i.e. writes to one subvolume will not affect files in the other.
 Cheap snapshotting is one of the main advantages of a [copy-on-write] file system.

 [subvolumes]: https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Subvolumes
 [snapshot]: https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Snapshots